estradeb/Get-ServiceAccountReport/README.md

 A CSV file is automatically registered into the local folder

 ##Contributors
-  - clement LAVOILLOTTE
+  - Clement LAVOILLOTTE
-  - benoit ESTRADE
+  - Benoit ESTRADE